Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 If you expect support in Switzerland and the MSP only has a call center in Eastern Europe - mismatch.

-The sales person makes promises that the tech doesn't confirm.
+The sales rep makes promises that tech does not confirm.

-If the sales guy says "Yes, sure!" and the tech guy remains silent - that's a problem.
+If the sales guy says "Yes, of course!" and the tech guy stays silent - that’s a problem.

-The migration to a new MSP is often underestimated.
-A bad transition means weeks of productivity loss.
-A good transition is "you hardly notice anything".
+Migration to a new MSP is often underestimated.
+A poor transition means weeks of lost productivity.
+A good transition is "you barely notice anything."

 Pilot phase.
-The new MSP takes over a small part first - not everything at once.
-After 2-4 weeks without problems: the next wave.
+The new MSP first takes over a small part - not everything at once.
+After 2-4 weeks without problems: next wave.

 Knowledge transfer.
 The new MSP must understand your entire infrastructure.
-Documentation, passwords, peculiarities.
+Documentation, passwords, special cases.

 Rollback plan.
 What is plan B if the migration goes wrong?

 Timing.
 Never on Friday.
-Never during your peak business.
+Never during your peak business period.

-The wrong MSP will cost you productivity, nerves, and money.
-The right one will be your partner - one that understands your infrastructure, prevents problems instead of just repairing them, and supports you in modernization.
+The wrong MSP costs you productivity, nerves, and money.
+The right one becomes your partner - one who understands your infrastructure, prevents problems instead of only fixing them, and supports you in modernization.

 Take the time to do it right.